-Authorities investigating suspected arson at Lancaster City Hall
+Authorities make arrest in arson at Lancaster City Hall

-LANCASTER, P.A. --- Authorities are looking into, what they believe, is an arson attack that damaged city hall and a city-owned vehicle early Wednesday morning.
+PREVIOUSLY: Authorities are looking into, what they believe, is an arson attack that damaged city hall and a city-owned vehicle early Wednesday morning.

 Fire officials say they were called to the two fires at 3:45 a.m.